gui2de/ppol6818-group-political-economy/README.md

 challenges.

 This research seeks to explore the interaction between media coverage, political influence, and public opinion on economic issues.
-Specifically, it investigates whether being exposed to certain sources of social media platform would change individuals' perceptions, shaping their attitudes and policy preferences.
+Specifically, it investigates whether being exposed to certain media sources of economic issues would change individuals' perceptions on economy, shaping their attitudes and policy preferences.
 The data of this study is extracted from [ANES 2020-2022 Social Media Study](https://electionstudies.org/data-center/2020-2022-social-media-study/).